We aim to dispose of wastewater in an efficient, environmentally friendly, healthy way.

 Our standards and commitments

-Wastewater is the term used to describe a combination of domestic sewage (from showers, baths, toilets and kitchens) and trade wastes (liquid wastes produced by a number of industrial and commercial activities).
+Wastewater is the term used to describe a combination of domestic sewage and trade wastes.
+Domestic sewage comes from showers, baths, toilets and kitchens.
+Trade wastes are liquid wastes produced by a number of industrial and commercial activities.

 Here’s what you can expect from us when it comes to your wastewater disposal.